JuliaLang/www.julialang.org/blog/2020/05/rr.md

 a long time had one particular answer: If you can reproduce it on a linux machine and get us a trace from the `rr` tool <https://rr-project.org/>, we can probably get it fixed for you very rapidly.
-For the uninitiated, `rr` is a Linux debugging tool originally written by Robert O'Callahan at Mozilla.
+For the uninitiated, `rr` is a Linux debugging tool originally developed at Mozilla by Robert O'Callahan and others.
 It is a tool known as a "time traveling debugger" or "reverse execution engine".
 Essentially, `rr` splits reproducing bugs into a "record" and a "replay" phase.
 The record phase is performed by the bug reporter.
 During this phase, `rr` creates a perfect